wp-plugins/private-content/README.md

 Starting from version 2.4, the user can choose the container element for the text:

 * `p` is the default value;
-* `div` is the other option.
+* `div` is another option.
 This element lets you use HTML elements like lists, headings, and more.
+* `span` is the final option.
+This element allows you to add private content inline.

 Usage:

 `[private container="div"]This is the text[/private]`
+`I met with a friend[private container="span"] (Jenny, from ninth grade)[/private] for lunch.`

 ### Standard WordPress user roles ###